Let’s Explore What Good in a Room

 The reason Good in a Room has thrived over the last 10 years (and counting) is YOU.
 I’ve built this website and stocked it full of carefully chosen resources to help you succeed.

-I’d love to have you join me and my community of 50,000+ aspiring and professional film and TV writers.
+I’d love to have you join me and of 50,000+ aspiring and professional film and TV writers.